C++ Protobuf

 print(u2.name, u2.id)

-- C++ ↔ Python: a C++ data pipeline writes Protobuf records to disk or a queue; a Python analytics job reads them back.
+C++ ↔ Python — C++ data pipeline writes Protobuf to disk/queue; Python analytics reads back.

-- C++ ↔ Go ↔ TypeScript: a Go gRPC service exchanges request/response Protobuf messages with a C++ backend and a TypeScript frontend; the
+C++ ↔ Go ↔ TypeScript — Go gRPC service exchanges Protobuf with C++ backend + TS frontend;

-.protois the single source of truth for all three. - Versioning: any party can add new fields without breaking older parties (see § 8).
+Versioning — any party can add fields without breaking older (see § 8).

 service UserService {